jbaicoianu/deepzoom-nasa-utils/README.md

 Mars Elevation
 --------------
-Mars elevation data is available in the MEGDR dataset, wich a resolution of up to 128 pixels per degree.
+Mars elevation data is available in the MEGDR dataset, with a resolution of up to 128 pixels per degree.
 This data is split into 12 files, so extra steps are needed to merge the panels together